 Scurvy is a condition caused by an insufficient amount of vitamin C for a prolonged period of time.
 The condition causes weakness, impaired wound healing, anemia, and gingivitis.
-Scurvy is very rare in the United States and occurs most commonly in malnourished older adults and chronic alcoholics.
+In children, it can cause bone loss and fractures.
+Scurvy is rare in the United States and occurs most commonly in malnourished older adults and chronic alcoholics.

 Scurvy is typically caused by a diet lacking in fruits and vegetables or foods fortified with vitamin C.

 The following factors increase your chance of developing scurvy:

 Scurvy may be suspected during a physical exam, based on an analysis of symptoms and diet.
 A doctor will order a blood test to measure the level of vitamin C in the blood to confirm the diagnosis.
 Infants and children may have x-rays done to look for specific problems from scurvy, such as bone disease.

 The treatment for scurvy is simple and effective.
 To eliminate symptoms and make a full recovery, begin vitamin C replacement until symptoms resolve and then take recommended amounts of vitamin C. Vitamin C levels can be increased by: